-- examination.
-The letter grades to be awarded to the students for different courses will be finalized at the meeting. - 16.2 After finalisation of the grades at the class committee meeting the Chairman will forward the results to the Controller of Examinations, with copies to Head of the Department and Dean (Academic Affairs).
+- 16.1 A final meeting of the Class Committee without the student member(s) will be convened within ten days after the last day of the semester end examination.
+The letter grades to be awarded to the students for different courses will be finalized at the meeting. - 16.2 After finalization of the grades at the class committee meeting the Chairman will forward the results to the Controller of Examinations, with copies to Head of the Department and Dean (Academic Affairs).